 Colitis is swelling (inflammation) of the large intestine (colon).

-The health care provider will perform a physical exam and ask questions about your symptoms, including:
+The health care provider will perform a physical exam.
+You will also be asked questions about your symptoms such as:

 Other studies that can identify colitis include: